37305562/vagrant-mesos-cluster/README.md

 #### Cluster

-First of all, open the "Vagrantfile" and study it :) As you can see we are going to create 3 groups of servers:
+First of all, open the "Vagrantfile" and study it :) As you can see, we are going to create 3 groups of servers:

   * Mesos masters
   * Mesos nodes/slaves
   * Logs storages

 Each group is provided by its own Ansible playbook (see "ansible" folder).
-The most intersting part here is "role" folder where you can find all the installation logic for the specific components.
+The most intersting part here is "role" folder, where you can find all the installation logic for the specific components.

-Anyway, all you need to do here is run
+Anyway, all you need to do to start the party is

 ```
 vagrant up